Hamidian massacres: Death toll

 It is impossible to ascertain how many Armenians were killed, although the figures cited by historians have ranged from 80,000 to 300,000.

 The German pastor Johannes Lepsius meticulously collected data on the destruction and in his calculations, counted the deaths of 88,243 Armenians, the destitution of 546,000, the destruction of 2,493 villages, the residents of 646 of which were forcibly converted to Islam, and the desecration of 645 churches and monasteries, of which 328 were converted into mosques.
 He also estimated the additional deaths of 100,000 Armenians due to famine and disease totalling a number of approximately 200,000.

-In contrast, the ambassador of Britain estimated 100,000 were killed up until early December 1895.
+In contrast the ambassador of Britain estimated 100,000 were killed up until early December 1895.
 However, the period of massacres spread well into 1896.
 German foreign ministry operative and Turkologist Ernst Jäckh claimed that 200,000 Armenians were killed and 50,000 were expelled and a million pillaged and plundered.
 A similar figure is cited by the French diplomatic historian Pierre Renouvin who claimed that 250,000 Armenians died based on authenticated documents while serving his duty.

 Besides Armenians, some 25,000 Assyrians also lost their lives during the Diyarbekir massacres.

-Forced conversions
+Conversions

-In addition to the death toll, many Armenians converted to Islam in an attempt to escape the violence.
-While Ottoman officials claimed that these conversions were voluntary modern scholars, including Selim Deringil, have argued that the conversions were either directly forced or acts of desperation.
+In addition to the death toll many Armenians converted to Islam in an attempt to escape the violence.
+While Ottoman officials claimed that these conversions were voluntary, modern scholars, including Selim Deringil, have argued that the conversions were either directly forced or acts of desperation.
 Deringil notes that many Armenian men shifted swiftly from Christianity to Islam, seeking out circumcision and becoming prominent attendees of their local mosques, attending prayer multiple times each day.
-Women converted as well, and many chose to remain within Islam even after the violence ended - some formerly Armenian women who were tracked down following the violence indicated that they preferred to remain with their Muslim husbands, many of whom had captured them during the raids and violence, rather than return and face shame within their communities.
+Women converted as well, and many chose to remain within Islam even after the violence ended – some Armenian women who were tracked down following the violence indicated that they preferred to remain with their Muslim husbands, many of whom had captured them during the raids and violence, rather than return and face shame within their communities.